-☐ If the applicant answered "yes" to any of the questions or needs to explain any past criminal or financial background information, they have included an addendum.
+□ If the applicant answered "yes" to any of the questions or needs to explain any past criminal or financial background information, they have included an addendum.

-- It is important that individuals know that they must disclose everything to OLAP.
-Even if it was something that was expunged.
-OLAP will still find it and still want to know about it.
-OLAP typically is not concerned with basic traffic citations, like speeding, unless drugs or alcohol were involved.
-OLAP will want to know about any defaulted loans or child support payment issues that have occurred. - Has the representative ever been found guilty of, or pleaded guilty or nolo contendere to, a serious crime, as defined in 8 C.F.R. § 1003.102(h), in any court anywhere in the world? - o Those who committed or attempted to commit a "serious crime" are not qualified to be an accredited representative.
+- □ It is important that individuals know that they must disclose everything to the DOJ R & A Program, even if it was disclosed in a previous application or was expunged.
+They will still find it and still want to know about it.
+The DOJ R & A Program typically is not concerned with basic traffic citations, like speeding, unless drugs or alcohol were involved.
+They will also want to know about any defaulted loans or child support payment issues that have occurred. - □ Has the representative ever been found guilty of, or pleaded guilty or nolo contendere to, a serious crime, as defined in 8 C.F.R. § 1003.102(h), in any court anywhere in the world? - O Those who committed or attempted to commit a "serious crime" are not qualified to be an accredited representative.
 "Serious crime" is defined in the regulations at 8 CFR § 1003.102(h) to include any felony as well as any lesser crimes that have an element of: (i) interfering with administration of justice, (ii) false swearing, (iii) misrepresentation, (iv) fraud, (v) willful failure to file income tax returns. (vi) deceit, (vii) dishonesty, (viii) bribery, (ix) extortion, (x) misappropriation, or (xi) theft.
-Additionally, any attempt, conspiracy, or solicitation to commit a serious crime is disqualifying. - Has the representative ever committed prior acts involving dishonesty, fraud, deceit, or misrepresentation? - o OLAP will consider acts of dishonesty, fraud, deceit, or misrepresentation in evaluating whether the individual has the character and fitness to become an accredited representative.
+Additionally, any attempt, conspiracy, or solicitation to commit a serious crime is disqualifying. - □ Has the representative ever committed prior acts involving dishonesty, fraud, deceit, or misrepresentation? - The DOJ R & A Program will consider acts of dishonesty, fraud, deceit, or misrepresentation in evaluating whether the individual has the character and fitness to become an accredited representative.
 They will also consider general criminal history and history of neglecting professional financial or legal obligation.
-Unlike the "serious crime" prohibition, these are factors OLAP considers.
-Therefore, be forthcoming about any acts that may fall into these categories and proactively explain and rehabilitate the applicant's character with positive factors. - Does the representative have a current immigration status that presents an actual or perceived conflict of interest?

-- Typically, OLAP does not consider immigration status to be a conflict unless the person is in active deportation, exclusion, or removal proceedings or who has been issued a notice of intent to revoke or terminate an immigration status.
-OLAP typically is willing to approve accreditation for immigrants who hold DACA or Temporary Protected Status (TPS).
+Unlike the "serious crime" prohibition, these are factors the DOJ R & A Program considers.
+Therefore, be forthcoming about any acts that may fall into these categories and proactively explain and rehabilitate the applicant's character with positive factors. - □ Does the representative have a current immigration status that presents an actual or perceived conflict of interest? - Typically, the DOJ R & A Program does not consider immigration status to be a conflict unless the person is in active deportation, exclusion, or removal proceedings or who has been issued a notice of intent to revoke or terminate an immigration status.
+The DOJ R & A Program typically is willing to approve accreditation for immigrants who hold DACA or Temporary Protected Status (TPS).
 See.
-81 FR 92346 at page 92352 for more information. - Has the representative ever resigned while a disciplinary investigation or proceeding was pending? - 8 C.F.R. § 1292.12(a)(5) refers to potential applicants' eligibility when applying for accreditation and provides that an individual is only eligible for accreditation if they have not "resigned while a disciplinary investigation or proceeding is pending and is not subject to any order disbarring, suspending, enjoining, restraining, or otherwise restricting the individual in the practice of law or representation before a court or any administrative agency."
-This refers to former attorney discipline before a state board or discipline before EOIR's disciplinary counsel. - Is the representative subject to any order disbarring, suspending, enjoining, restraining, or otherwise restricting the individual in the practice of law or representation before a court or any administrative agency? - As above, disbarments, suspensions and past restrictions on law practice prohibit accreditation.
+81 FR 92346 at page 92352 for more information.

+- □ Has the representative ever resigned while a disciplinary investigation or proceeding was pending? - 8 C.F.R. § 1292.12(a)(5) refers to potential applicants' eligibility when applying for accreditation and provides that an individual is only eligible for accreditation if they have not "resigned while a disciplinary investigation or proceeding is pending and is not subject to any order disbarring, suspending, enjoining, restraining, or otherwise restricting the individual in the practice of law or representation before a court or any administrative agency."
+This refers to former attorney discipline before a state board or discipline before EOIR's disciplinary counsel. - □ Is the representative subject to any order disbarring, suspending, enjoining, restraining, or otherwise restricting the individual in the practice of law or representation before a court or any administrative agency? - o As above, disbarments, suspensions and past restrictions on law practice prohibit accreditation.